 Key Rotation

-If the CMK key is generated with AWS KMS HSM, you can use to rotate the CMK every year automatically by AWS KMS.
+If the CMK is generated with AWS KMS, you can rotate the CMK every year automatically by AWS KMS.

 - Automatic key rotation is not supported for imported keys, asymmetric keys, or keys generated in an AWS CloudHSM cluster.